Optimal Reinsurance under Endogenous Default and Background Risk: Optimal Loss- and Background-Risk-Dependent Indemnities

 On the technical side, because of $S \ge 0$, we have \( (S + a)^+ = (S + a) \) for all $a \ge 0$, and it helps avoid discontinuities when taking derivatives with respect to \( a \).
 Condition (2) is used to show that certain functions are continuously differentiable, except for a finite set.
 Conditions (3) and (4) ensure the uniqueness of some solutions.
 These properties are used in the proofs of Corollary \ref{cor:unique_d}, Theorem \ref{thm:1_ass}, and Proposition \ref{prop:a_p}.

-In the special case \emph{without} the seller's background risk, we have $S \equiv r > 0$, the initial reserve; recall that $S \le 0$ is already analyzed in Proposition \ref{prop:extre}.
+In the special case \emph{without} the reinsurer's background risk, we have $S \equiv r > 0$, the initial reserve; recall that $S \le 0$ is already analyzed in Proposition \ref{prop:extre}.
 In this case, we can further remove the conditions on $S$ in Assumption \ref{ass}. \end{remark}

-Recall that for a fixed $a \in [0, \bar{a}]$, the deductible $d(a)$ that solves $g_a(t) = 0$ in Theorem \ref{thm:step_one} may not be unique.
+Recall that for a fixed $a \in [0, \bar{a}]$, the deductible $d(a)$ that solves $g_a(y) = 0$ in Theorem \ref{thm:step_one} may not be unique.
 However, under Assumption \ref{ass}, the next corollary shows that $d(a)$ is unique. \begin{corollary} Let Assumption \ref{ass} hold.
 For every $a \in [0, \bar{a}]$, there exists a unique solution $d(a) \in [0, M]$ to $g_a (y) = 0$ in \eqref{eq:g_a}. \end{corollary} \begin{proof} See Appendix \ref{Coroly3.1}. \end{proof}

-We now solve for the optimal premium level $a^*$ and obtain a full solution to the buyer's optimal insurance problem (see Problem \ref{prob:no}).
+We now solve for the optimal premium level $a^*$ and obtain a full solution to the insurer's optimal reinsurance problem (see Problem \ref{prob:no}).
 Note that when $S \ge 0$ and $\eta = 0$, Proposition \ref{prop:a_bar} shows that $\bar{I}$ in \eqref{eq:I_bar} is the optimal contract to Problem \ref{prob:no}.
 Also, recall that $\bar{a}$ is defined by \eqref{eq:abars}.